100 Years of Women in Law

 The faculty of philosophy was the first faculty of the University of Vienna to admit women to their studies in 1897.
 But it was not until 1919 that the faculty of law opened its doors for women.
 One of the reasons why it took so long is that obtaining a law degree was a pre-condition for most jobs in the civil service.
-And as these professions were seen as only male, it wasn’t necessary for women to study law, as they could not work in the public sector anyway.
+And as these professions were seen as male-only, it wasn’t necessary for women to study law, as they would not work in the public sector anyway.
 Therefore, the judicial benches were a field reserved for men until 1947.

 Women in Courts

 A petition concerning the admission of women as judges was put forward to the government in 1930.
 Again, the opponents argued that women were too emotional and sensitive.
 Therefore they could not decide rationally and would not be assertive enough.
 The petition was not successful – it remained unanswered and the debate about admitting female judges fell silent.
 It was not until the late 1930s, during the National Socialist regime, that women could work in court service due to staff shortages.
 They continued their jobs in the courts after the restoration of the Republic.
 Finally, in 1947, the first two women became judges in Austria:

 Johanna Kundmann and Gertrude Sollinger.

 Actively involved in the debate concerning the opening of the profession of judge to women was the first female lawyer in Austria – Marianne Beth.
 After obtaining her doctorate in 1921, she took the bar exam in 1924.
 Coming from a family of lawyers, she later took over her father’s law firm.
 During her work as a lawyer, she founded various clubs and published articles.
 Providing help and information for other women was one of her main concerns.